Free energy calculation

 WHAM algorithm

-In order to generate the free energy profile from the density distribution, let us use the WHAM algorithm [37].
+To generate the free energy profile from the density distribution, let us use the WHAM algorithm as implemented by Alan Grossfield [52].

 You can download it from Alan Grossfield website, and compile it using: